-The sciatic nerve is a larger nerve that runs from the spinal column in the lower back, behind the hip joint, down the buttock and the back of the leg to the foot.
-Sciatica is pain that is caused by irritation or pressure on the sciatic nerve.
-Change in sensation or leg strength can also be disturbed by sciatica.
+The sciatic nerve is a large nerve that runs from the spinal column in the lower back, behind the hip joint, down the buttock, and then down the back of the leg to the foot.
+When the sciatic nerve experiences irritation or pressure, then we have sciatica nerve pain, or simply sciatica.
+In addition to causing pain, sciatica can create a change in sensation or loss of leg strength.

 According to Spine-Health, these are the most common symptoms of sciatica:

 - Constant pain in only one side of the buttock or leg, but rarely both the right and left sides at the same time.

 - Pain that originates in the low back or buttock and continues along the path of the sciatic nerve – down the back of the thigh and into the lower leg and foot.